ArnavBalyan/A-Secure-Probabilistic-Routing-for-Opportunistic-Networks-Using-Blockchain/README.md

 source to destination, which gives rise to two risky situations: communication overhead and network security.
 Therefore, this paper proposes a probabilistic-based blockchain algorithm for opportunistic IoT network.
+## About:
 The algorithm presents a secure routing protocol based on the delivery predictability of messages by integrating blockchain to ensure security and privacy.
 The simulation results shows that our proposed protocol outperforms